-The CRLs issued by the CA are immediately reflected onto the Repository.
+The CRLs issued by the CA are reflected onto the Repository within a reasonable time.

 4.9.9 On-Line Revocation/Status Checking Availability

 OCSP responses MUST conform to RFC6960 and/or RFC5019.
 OCSP responses MUST either:

 - 1. Be signed by the CA that issued the Certificates whose revocation status is being checked, or - 2.
 Be signed by an OCSP Responder whose Certificate is signed by the CA that issued the Certificate whose revocation status is being checked.